Moroccan meatball tagine (kefta mkaoura) in tomato sauce. Poached eggs are a traditional garnish. Photo: oysy | Bigstockphoto.com

 - 1 medium onion, - finely chopped

-- 1 small green pepper, - finely chopped
+- 1 small green bell pepper, - finely chopped

 - 4 cloves garlic, - pressed or finely chopped